 9. The Bank has set up Holiday Homes at Jaisalmer, Chandigarh,

 Mussoorie, Jaipur, Manali, Mumbai, Goa, Delhi, Haridwar, Katra,

 Bengaluru, Mt.
 Abu, Vrindavan and Udaipur.
 This facility is also

 10. Various cultural and sports activities were organized during the

 The Bank has a long history of harmonious and cordial relations with

 both supervising as well as workmen employees enlisting their total

 commitment, support and cooperation.
 The Employee's Union and

-for the all-round growth of the Bank.
-A well established and an on
+the all-round growth of the Bank.
+A well established and on going

 administration for resolving issues through joint consultations and